 In order to manage Iceland’s newfound popularity, some suggest the country may need to either cap the number of tourists allowed into its most popular destinations or else find a way to pay for better infrastructure and upkeep.

-“We have many tourists running wild and there’s nothing we can do about it.”
 Indeed, Iceland’s parliament discussed instating a Nature Pass that would charge people 1,500 ISK ($11 USD) to gain access to natural sites that have historically been free to visit.
 But the proposal met with controversy, since European Union rules would have required residents as well as tourists to pay the fee.
 The proposal ultimately failed to go forward.

 Some tourism professionals are instead suggesting a cap on the number of tourists who can visit Iceland each year.